bic-berkeley/psych-214-fall-2016/_sources/choosing_editor.txt

 Choosing an editor
 ##################

+    *Use a Single Editor Well*

+    The editor should be an extension of your hand; make sure your editor is configurable, extensible, and programmable.

+    -- From: "The pragmatic programmer" :cite:`hunt2000pragmatic`

 Being efficient means being able to use your tools well.
 If you are fluent in using your editor, you will be able think better.
 You will do better work more quickly and you will make fewer mistakes.